aayushxrj/todo-springboot-flutter/README.md

 # Todo Spring Boot + Flutter

-Monorepo with a Spring Boot backend, Flutter web frontend, and local observability (Prometheus + Grafana).
-Includes Docker Compose and Kubernetes manifests.
+Monorepo with a Spring Boot backend, a Spring Boot todos service, and a Flutter web frontend.
+Auth is handled by Ory Kratos for end users, and service-to-service auth uses Ory Hydra with client credentials.
+Observability is included via Prometheus + Grafana.

 ## Prerequisites